swatiSsharma/Business-case-studies/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 2. Target - SQL

 Target is one of the world’s most recognized brands and one of America’s leading retailers.
-Target makes itself a preferred shopping destination by offering outstanding value, inspiration, innovation and an exceptional guest experience that no other retailer can deliver.
+Target makes itself a preferred shopping destination by offering outstanding value, inspiration, innovation, and an exceptional guest experience that no other retailer can deliver.

 #### Business Problem

-This business case has information of 100k orders from 2016 to 2018 made at Target in Brazil.
-Its features allows viewing an order from multiple dimensions: from order status, price, payment and freight performance to customer location, product attributes and finally reviews written by customers.
+This business case has information on 100k orders from 2016 to 2018 made at Target in Brazil.
+Its features allow viewing an order from multiple dimensions: from order status, price, payment and freight performance to customer location, product attributes, and finally reviews written by customers.

 #### Solution to the Business Problem